ckeditor/ckeditor4-react/README.md

 npm run test
 ```

-If you are going to change the source (`src/ckeditor.jsx`) file, remember about rebuilding the package.
+If you are going to change the source files (ones located in `src/` directory), remember about rebuilding the package.
 You can use `npm run develop` in order to do it automatically.

 ### Building the package